ProThoughtDesign/Dicetrix/README.md

 - An L-shaped piece encounters uneven terrain → some dice lock in gaps while others continue falling until they hit obstacles
 - A T-piece hits the bottom → center die locks first at Y=0, side dice continue falling until they also hit the bottom or existing pieces

-This system transforms traditional Tetris spatial reasoning into a multi-dimensional puzzle requiring players to think about piece placement, number matching, AND dynamic fragmentation simultaneously.ection system that processes each die in multi-die pieces independently.
-This creates dynamic gameplay scenarios impossible in traditional puzzle games:

-**Technical Implementation**:
-- **Timer-Based Processing**: Every game tick (400-1200ms based on difficulty) checks each die individually
-- **Independent Collision Detection**: Each die is tested against bottom boundary, grid boundaries, and existing pieces
-- **Selective Locking**: Only dice that would collide lock to the grid immediately
-- **Dynamic Fragmentation**: Remaining dice continue falling as a smaller active piece
-- **Bottom-Left Coordinate System**: Uses Y=0 at bottom, pieces fall by decreasing Y coordinates (Y=16→15→14→...→0)

-**Gameplay Impact**:
-- **Natural Piece Breaking**: Multi-die pieces fragment based on terrain they encounter
-- **Strategic Depth**: Players must predict how pieces will break apart when planning moves
-- **Continuous Action**: Unlike traditional Tetris, pieces don't lock as complete units
-- **Terrain-Based Strategy**: Existing grid layout directly affects how new pieces will fragment

-**Example Scenarios**:
-- A 4-die line piece hits an obstacle with its bottom die → that die locks, remaining 3 dice continue falling
-- An L-shaped piece encounters uneven terrain → some dice lock while others fall into gaps
-- A T-piece hits the bottom → center die locks first, side dice continue until they hit obstacles

 This system transforms traditional Tetris spatial reasoning into a multi-dimensional puzzle requiring players to think about piece placement, number matching, AND dynamic fragmentation simultaneously.

 ## Technical Features